w-arantes/sportscentral/README.md

 ## About

-<p>SportsCentral is is a sporting events platform that allows fans to register for sporting events, view details and information, and keep up with all event updates.</p>
+<p>SportsCentral is a sporting events platform that allows fans to register for sporting events, view details, information, and keep up with all event updates.</p>

 https://sportscentral.vercel.app/